ricmac/Cybercultural/src/posts/1995-php-quietly-launches-as-a-cgi-scripts-toolset.md

 ---
 title: "1995: PHP Launches As Server-Side CGI Scripts Toolset"
-description: "In mid-1995, a toolset called Personal Home Page Tools (PHP Tools) was launched — and hardly anyone noticed.
-PHP wasn’t a scripting language at this point, but it would eventually become one."
+description: "In mid-1995, a toolset called Personal Home Page Tools (PHP Tools) launches — and hardly anyone notices.
+PHP isn’t a scripting language at this point, but it will eventually become one."
 date: 2021-04-13
 permalink: "p/1995-php-quietly-launches-as-a-cgi-scripts-toolset/"
 tags: ['dotcom', '1995', 'season2']